 Seychelles is a group of 115 islands where you will find the most transparent and turquoise water, gorgeous beaches and huge granite boulders.
 While some of the beaches are easy to access, others are quite challenging to reach, requiring some hiking or climbing.
-Here is my top 7 secluded beaches in Seychelles!
+If you want to find out my top 7 secluded beaches in Seychelles, read the entire article:

 ANSE CAPUCINS, MAHÉ ISLAND

 Not many tourists know about this place: a wild and spotless beach at the end of a 45-minute hike from Anse Marie-Louise through caves and lush forest.

 Leave your car at Chalet d’ Anse Forbans and follow the shore until you reach a house.
 From here take the small path down to Anse Capucins.
 The other route leads to Anse Petite Boileau, but it takes too long and you might get lost so I wouldn’t recommend it Read down below on how to reach Anse Petite Boileau – the smooth way).

 You can stop along the trail to swim or sunbath or keep going till you reach Anse Capucins.
 For sure you’ll have the place only to yourselves.
 The currents can be rough sometimes so take good care while swimming.